 Faculty of Medicine blogs

-The Faculty of Medicine blog will be a platform for our researchers, students and staff to describe their work, share their stories and discuss ideas with the rest of the world, in their own words.
+The Imperial Medicine Blog is an externally-facing platform for our researchers, students and staff to describe their work, share their stories and discuss ideas with the rest of the world, in their own words.

-- be written in the first person - we want these to be personal pieces that will convey your personality
+- be written in the first person – we'd like these posts to convey your work, ideas and personality;

-- be somewhere between 500 and 1000 words, to ensure you're covering a topic or story in sufficient detail
+- be somewhere between 700 and 1000 words, to ensure you're covering a topic or story in sufficient detail;

 Promote your work, get noticed and communicate your status as an expert in your field